wso2/docs-mi/en/docs/get-started/about-this-release.md

 # About this Release

+!!!
+Info
+    This page is still under development.
+Please check back for updates.

 WSO2 Micro Integrator (MI) version 4.2.0 is the latest release of the WSO2 Micro Integrator, which provides a powerful solution for integrating systems.

 !!!
 Tip